flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 It's worth mentioning that by this generation, the traditional practice of using [Display Lists](`r ref("nintendo-64#tab-1-1-reality-signal-processor")`) for composing commands has been long superseded by a new structure called **Command Buffer** (as OpenGL and Direct3D call it).
 While both terms sound similar, the new entity makes room for new operations that weren't originally envisioned when Display Lists were conceived (primarily related to vertex, pixels and GPU control).
 As the APIs evolve, Command Buffers are adapted to reflect modern needs, while Display Lists have been deprecated since 2008 (OpenGL removed them with OpenGL 3.2) `r cite("graphics-opengl_history")`.

-Furthermore, Direct 3D 9's command buffers (found in the official SDK of the Xbox 360) provide the option to embed an interesting data format called **Index Buffers**.
+Furthermore, Direct3D 9's command buffers (found in the official SDK of the Xbox 360) provide the option to embed an interesting data format called **Index Buffers**.
 This enables developers to reuse existing vertex points to avoid duplicating geometry data in memory `r cite("graphics-indexbuffer")`.

 Finally, this GPU can also conditionally execute commands depending on arbitrary conditions set by the developers.
 In Direct3D's world, this is called **Predication** and saves the GPU from processing geometry that may be occluded, for instance.